larsen/stefanorodighiero.net/posts/2014-03-30-managing_multiple_mojolicious_app_with_plack.markdown

 portions of code larger than what I'd like.
-For example, the authentication code is repeated over and over across all the panels: of course we can factor out the parts that fetch user profiles from the database (and we do), but having distinct panels we're bound to write the same logic into each of them.
+For example, the authentication code is repeated over and over across all the panels: of course we can factor out the parts that fetch user profiles from the database (and we do), but having distinct panels means we're bound to write the same logic into each of them.

-This results in unpleasant experience for final users as well: they have to login again and again while they use the various applications for their daily job.
+This results in an unpleasant experience for final users as well: they have to login every time they want to use another applications for their daily job.

 I'd rather like to have the authentication logic in a single point which then passes the control to the specific application the user asked to use.

 [Plack](http://plackperl.org/) is a tool that can help in this situation and many others.
-In particular, one can compose different applications in a single one, providing also the means to ''wrap'' them with procedures that are executed for every request, with no need to modify the inner, original application.
+One can compose different applications into a single one and also ''wrap'' them with procedures that are executed for every request, with no need to modify the inner, original application.

 ## Basic usage